 Furnished second homes and unoccupied furnished properties

 Westmorland and Furness Council will not offer a discount for an unoccupied furnished property.
-If you have a furnished second home that is nobody's main residence you have to pay in full.
+If you have a furnished second home that is nobody's main residence you have to pay the full Council Tax charge.

 If you live in a particular property because of your job, different rules may apply.
 If your main residence is somewhere else, the job related home may qualify for a 50% discount.
 If it is your main residence, your other home may qualify for the discount.